 Alice Nannup's author page on the Fremantle Press website records that she married and raised ten children.
 Known as "Nan" to everyone who knew her, Alice lived in Geraldton surrounded by her friends and extended family until she passed away in November 1995, aged eighty-four.

 My Nan was also known to "Nan" to everyone who knew her.
-And she, too, passed away surrounded family in July 1996, aged eighty-nine.
+And she, too, passed away surrounded by family in July 1996, aged eighty-nine.

 © 2020 Robert Fairhead